 President & CEO

-For 28 years, Lloyd has overseen DMR’s thousands of design and construction projects, which represent hundreds of millions of dollars in construction work.
+During DMR’s history, Lloyd has overseen thousands of design and construction projects, which represent billions of dollars in construction work.
 Among these projects are many that have had a great impact on the landscape of New Jersey, including the State’s first nature museum, the first school for the blind and the first LEED certified public school; Bergen County’s first brewery; the rail station that first brought train service to the Meadowlands; and the new Frank J. Gargiulo Campus in Secaucus, the $150 million vocational/technical high school in Hudson County, one of the most technologically-advanced schools in the country.
 The thousands of other projects completed under Lloyd’s direction demonstrate DMR’s wide range of skills and services, and include sophisticated healthcare facilities, elementary schools, luxury lofts, downtown master plans, police stations, parks, modern offices, academic facilities, sports complexes, renovations to an elementary school forced to close following Superstorm Sandy and construction oversight of the much-anticipated American Dream project.